 Personal Capital is a client-centric robo-advisor offering investment and wealth management services.
 The company distinguishes itself from the competition by combining automation with personal service.
-With 1.4 million users, Personal Capital currently holds $4.2 billion in assets under management and $350 billion of tracked accounts.
+With 1.4 million users, Personal Capital currently holds $8 billion in assets under management with 1.9 million users who have reached their financial goals.

 Its goal is to provide a more transparent and affordable investment platform.
 However, it does target clients with larger assets, with higher fees being assessed with the fewer assets you let the company manage.